Horoscope: Scientific criticism

 Although it has its proponents, astrology has been rejected by the scientific community.
 Some horoscopes base their predictions on the "movement" of stars.
 However, this is inaccurate as stars actually do not move but appear to because the Earth rotates on its axis and orbits around the Sun.
 Furthermore, none of the answers given by astrology are actually based on science.
 According to American astronomer, the reason why people rely on horoscopes is explained by a psychological phenomenon known as "self-selection bias", which is the tendency of humans to look for interpretations or confirmations for what they already hope to be true.
 Hence, the reason why astrology may seem like it works is because human brains are wired to look for patterns, even when none exists.
 Many practitioners of astrology claim that astrology is indeed a science however, despite many trial and experiments, the effectiveness and scientific evidence of astrology is still yet to be demonstrated.
 In conclusion, astrology has no verifiable mechanism behind it and astrologers follow no sort of scientific method in their process hence it cannot be classified as science.

-Christian criticism
+Religion

 In Christianity, many say that people should not use horoscopes or practice astrology in general, citing Deuteronomy 4:19, Deuteronomy 18:10–12, and Isaiah 47:13–14 from the Bible.
 Evangelist and minister Billy Graham said, "God did make the stars (as well as everything else in the universe), but he intended them to be a witness to his power and glory, not as a means to guide us or foretell the future."

+The Catechism of the Catholic Church maintains that divination, including predictive astrology, is incompatible with modern Catholic beliefs such as free will:

+All forms of divination are to be rejected: recourse to Satan or demons, conjuring up the dead or other practices falsely supposed to "unveil" the future.
+Consulting horoscopes, astrology, palm reading, interpretation of omens and lots, the phenomena of clairvoyance, and recourse to mediums all conceal a desire for power over time, history, and, in the last analysis, other human beings, as well as a wish to conciliate hidden powers.
+They contradict the honor, respect, and loving fear that we owe to God alone.